A Guided tour of the KernScores website

 Clicking on the score's title will take you to a detailed description of

 the score.
-To the left of each score are a set of buttons.
+To the left of each score title is a set of buttons.
 These buttons

 allow you to download the musical data for that score: